allenJynRoyston/Vue-Vuex-ES6-TS-Webpack-Phaser-Threejs-Boilerplate/README.md

 ### When to use gulp vs npm run dev
 Webpack won't instantiate the Express server, so any endpoints you build in Express will be returned as a 404.
 If you run Gulp, it will start the server and load your app.
 However, any changes you make to components will cause Webpack to rerun - and it is quite slow.
 You only need this if you're building out endpoints, otherwise stick with npm run dev.

-### Build size
-Phaser/Velocity/Vue/Vuex all included.

-Games built in the Phaser folder are loaded independently of the site it will not be added to the build.
-You can build your own preloaders in Phaser.